zenoss/twill/README.txt

 twill is developed in python 2.3, and should work fine with python 2.4.
 You don't need any other software; both pyparsing_ and mechanize_ are required, but they are included with twill.

+If ``tidy`` is installed and available in the path, twill will use it in several ways.
+See below for more information.

 Version 0.8 is available for download here_.
 The latest development version can always be found at twill-latest.tar.gz_.
 There's a darcs